Now that you are safe, update your family and friends using one or both of these methods.

 - Call family and friends on a cell phone (if the system is up) or wait for the landlines to clear of emergency usage.
 Keep the conversation short.
 You can e-mail updates and requests for assistant later.

-- Use the Safe and Well website, sponsored by the Red Cross.
-This site will let you search for a family member as well as let you get the word out to your family that you have survived a disaster.
+- Use this Red Cross contact link to help you you search for a family member as well as let you get the word out to your family that you have survived a disaster.

 Can’t return to your home?
 You may need to find a temporary location– a friend’s home, hotel, shelter.
 If so, follow these tips.